 PRINCE Eugene then enter'd the Town, who acknowledg'd him for their The Army Deliverer; and after liberally rewarding the Garrison, returned victorious to of the Allies rejoin the Body of the Army.
-'Twas about this Time the Succours arrived in considerably Distance the Prince Eugene had been at Eugene to sellicit during the Army.

-which he raised the Siege with so much Precipitation and Disorder, that he reinforced.
-Piedmont, which Prince Eugene had been at Vienna to follicit, during the Army's last being in Winter-Quarters, and which the Emperor had promised.

-They consisted of 15000 Imperial Troops, both Horse and Foot, commanded the County Task and Pulh and the Princes of Savoy and by General Caraffa, the Counts Taff, and Palfi, and the Princes of Savoy and Commerci, and of 5000 Bavarians led by the Elector of Bavaria, who was to be Commander in Chief.
-On making a general Review of the whole Army, it was found to amount to 47000 Men, which divided into three Bodies. first of 20,000, Men, most Part Germans, was commanded by the Elector of Bavaria, Count Caraffa, and Prince Eugene: The second, composed of the Piedmonteze and Spanish Troops, with some Swiss and Germans, were under the Conduct of the Duke of Savoy, and the Marquis de Parelle; and the brave Duke of Schomberg led the Vaudois, and the French Refugees.
+'Twas about this Time the Succours arrived in confiderably Piedmont, which Prince Eugene had been at Vienna to follicit, during the Arreinforced. my's last being in Winter-Quarters, and which the Emperor had promifed.
+They consisted of 15000 Imperial Troops, both Horse and Foot, commanded by General Caraffa, the Counts Taff, and Palsi, and the Princes of Savoy and Commerci, and of 5000 Bavarians led by the Elector of Bavaria, who was to be Commander in Chief.
+On making a general Review of the whole Army, it was found to amount to 47000 Men, which divided into three Bodies. first of 20,000, Men, most Part Germans, was commanded by the Elector of Bavaria, Count Caraffa, and Prince Eugene: The second, Emposed of the Piedmonteze and Spanish Troops, with some Swiss and Germans, were under the Conduct of the Duke of Savoy, and the Marquis de Parelle; and the brave Duke of Schimberg led the Vaudois, and the French Refugees.